William-Zhanng/SenseXAMP/README.md

   1. Download from  [here.](https://drive.google.com/drive/folders/1L0OKKq3yQmKQTyFSQ3YUmB5RRnba10w1?usp=sharing)
   2. By running the script  `tools/stc_gen.py` (Must get `stc_csv` version first)

-#### stc_csv
+#### stc_datasets
 - Format: **.csv**
 - Description: These datasets are in .h5 format and are obtained by calculating protein descriptors based on the sequences.
+Also includes `train.csv`, `val.csv`, and `test.csv`.
 This version of the dataset is derived from the `ori_datasets`.
 - Obtaining Method: By running the script: `tools/generate_csv.py`

 **Note:** The "stc_csv" dataset version is primarily intended for comparative methods like SMEP and is not necessary for using SenseXAMP.